 The Nominating and Corporate Governance Committee considers candidates for Board membership suggested by its members and the Chief Executive Officer.
 It typically establishes a subcommittee (the "Recruiting Subcommittee") to work with an independent recruiting firm and Dr. Luly to help identify and recruit additional candidates.
 This was the process that resulted in the recruitment of Drs.
 Carter, Golumbeski and Russell, Mr. Foletta and Ms. Peterson.
 Additionally, in selecting nominees for directors, the Nominating and Corporate Governance Committee will review candidates recommended by stockholders in the same manner and using the same general criteria as candidates recruited by the committee and/or recommended by the Board.
-Any stockholder who wishes to recommend a candidate for consideration by the committee as a nominee for director should follow the procedures described later in this proxy statement under the heading "Stockholder Matters-Stockholder Recommendations of our bylaws relating to stockholder nominations as described later in this proxy statement under the heading "Stockholder Matters-Deadline for Stockholder Proposals and Director Nominations."
+Any stockholder who wishes to recommend a candidate for consideration by the committee as a nominee for director should follow the procedures described later in this proxy statement under the heading "Stockholder Matters-Stockholder Recommendations for Director Nominations."

+The Recruiting Subcommittee will also consider whether to nominate any person proposed by a stockholder in accordance with the provisions of our bylaws relating to stockholder nominations as described later in this proxy statement under the heading "Stockholder Matters-Deadline for Stockholder Proposals and Director Nominations."